How to Fix MKV Files Not Playing Issue on Windows

 - MKV has black bars, not playing in full screen.
 A great deal of MKV files are ripped from DVD/Blu-ray, which are in 4:3 aspect ratio.
 If you play such MKV files on iPhone, iPad, HDTV, or any 16:9 screens, there will be black bars.

-- MKV player like VLC crashing or freezing.
+- MKV player like VLC crashing or freezing on Windows.
 This happens owing to various causes, such as damaged MKV video, incompatible codec, up to 100% CPU usage, or the VLC itself etc.

 1. Your MKV player doesn't support MKV format at all.
 As MKV is not as compatitable as MP4, many video players such as Movies & TV app, Windows Media Player, Media Player Classic don't work with MKV files properly.

 2. You haven't downloaded MKV codec, like K-Lite, CCCP codec, or installed any MKV-compatible video players like VLC.

 3. Your computer is not configured with hardware accelerated graphic cards, which could lower the CPU usage and play 4K HEVC MKV videos smoothly.
 Or you haven't enable the hardware acceleration on your HD video player.